kserve/kserve/test/README.md

 Run `pytest > testresults.txt`

-Tests do not clean up.
+Tests may not clean up.
 To re-run, first do `kubectl delete namespace kfserving-ci-e2e-test`, recreate namespace and run again.

 Optionally for more detailed info, in another window do `kubectl get pod -n kfserving-ci-e2e-test -w > podwatch.txt`